Can essential oils enhance your fitness program? Absolutely.

 Such is the case with essential oils.
 At this point, hundreds of thousands of people have experienced various health benefits from them, without needing double-blind, placebo-controlled studies to prove it.

 However, thousands of studies exist today as well.
-However, there will never be a double-blind, placebo-controlled study to backup every anecdotal effect of essential oils, botanicals, herbs, or even exercise programs for that matter.
+That said, there will never be a double-blind, placebo-controlled study to backup every anecdotal effect of essential oils, botanicals, herbs, or even exercise programs for that matter.

 So, in my opinion, we take the anecdotal evidence, the scientific evidence, and add in a little personal experimentation like my example above, and see what works for you.